OldFrenchGuy/Web-Components/README.md

 Extends HTMLImageElement to add resizing functionnalities

 # XSelect
-Multiple linked select element in one autonomous web component.
+Multiple linked select elements in one autonomous web component.
 Use either data attributes or ajax call to get options.